rlivingsus/misc/AllGames.md

 - Temple of Elemental Evil:
 - The Whispered World: Special Edition
 - TOEM
-- Tomb Raider: Angel of Darkness; The Last Revelation & Chronicles:
+- Tomb Raider: Angel of Darkness; The Last Revelation & Chronicles; Rise of the Tomb Raider 20 yr collect; Shadow of the Tomb Raider: Definitive Edition; Tomb Raider GOTY:
 - To The Moon:
 - Total Annihilation:Commander Pack:
 - Townscaper: